kamkanev/The-explorer/README.md

-# My-first-java-game-engine
-My first java game engine from scratch in eclipse.
 # The-explorer
+My Java game from scratch in eclipse.
+It's about exploring the world.